ilya250980/ScalaCollider/README.md

 ## building

-ScalaCollider builds with [sbt](http://scala-sbt.org/) against Scala 2.13, 2.12, 2.11.
+ScalaCollider builds with [sbt](http://scala-sbt.org/) against Scala 2.13, 2.12.
+The last version to support Scala 2.11 was 1.28.4.
 ScalaCollider requires SuperCollider server to be installed and/or running.
-The recommended version as of this writing is 3.9.
+The recommended version as of this writing is 3.10.
 Note that the UGens are provided by the separate [ScalaColliderUGens](https://git.iem.at/sciss/ScalaColliderUGens) project.
 A simple Swing front end is provided by the [ScalaColliderSwing](https://git.iem.at/sciss/ScalaColliderSwing) project.